 Find the best sugar substitutes for your pantry

 Research points to erythritol and allulose as two of the most harmless sugar substitutes which even bring benefits.
 Allulose lowers blood sugar and prevents fatty liver, as reported by Healthline.
 Erythritol has an antioxidant effect.
-Monk fruit is another popular health-conscious alternative.
-Stevia may be a good option; however, the World Health Organization suggested limiting stevia to due to possible DNA damage in larger doses.
+Other popular health-conscious alternatives include monk fruit and stevia.
 Last, xylitol has outstanding oral health benefits, but too much creates a laxative effect.

 NutritionFacts.org gave me confidence in erythritol and proved a helpful resource in my sugar-free quest.
 Now when cinnamon, almonds, and mangoes aren’t enough to flavor my oatmeal, a sprinkle of Lakanto (erythritol and monk fruit) will finish the job!